vasilecampeanu/www/javascript/quickstart/README.md

+# The scope of this repository
+Introduction to the basic concept of Java Script.

 # What i've learned in this section?

-Introduction to the basic concept of Java Script.
+- How to acces html elements from inside JS.
+- How to load files over HTTP request.
+- How to use Java Script modules.

 # Questions
 ## What is Java Script?